CllsPy/CllTorch-Blog/content/posts/today.md

 ## Day 16: Aug 23, 2024

-- I read the paper [Attention is All You Need](https://arxiv.org/abs/1706.03762) and Learnet that:
+- I read the paper [Attention is All You Need](https://arxiv.org/abs/1706.03762) and learned that:
   - The Transformer architecture achieves better results in translation tasks than RNNs.
   - Transformers consume fewer resources to train compared to other sequential models.